fredilarsen/OrigoSmokeDetector/README.md

 ## How
 The gateway will pick up the radio transmissions from the smoke detectors, extract the device ID, and send a notification to other systems.

+The signals were logged with a Cyprus Datalogger board connected to a SRX882 433MHz receiver, using PulseView.
+Having found the pulse widths and sequence lengths, this library could be written.

+The examples can do a SCAN to identify your detectors' bit sequences and detector IDs and print them to the Arduino serial monitor.
+You should then type these bit sequences into the UserValues.h file before flashing your device with the example.
+Uncomment the #define DEBUG_PRINT and DEBUG_PRINT_SIGNAL in UserValues.h to enable scan and printout.
+Simply push the test button on a smoke detector to send the signal to be detected.
+Press it just long enough for it to sound but not trigger all the other interconnected detectors if you have more than one.

 ## Hardware
 The sketch should run on any device that can be programmed from the Arduino sketches in this repo.